cs109group18/project/results.md

 ## Future Work

-We would like to include additional state-level features, such as average annual temperature, state-level gun restrictions, legalization of marijuana, availability of police stations etc.
+We would like to include additional state-level features, such as average annual temperature, state-level gun restrictions, legalization of marijuana, availability of police stations etc in our study.